agrieshop92/hello-world/README.md

 _You work for a small business of 25 employees, split between two offices that are in different buildings, but share a parking lot.
 You have been tasked with Deploying Microsoft Office to all machines, Adobe CS Suit to the marketing team, and QuickBooks to the Accounting Team.
 You also wants to allow users to selectively install Adobe Acrobat.
 What would you do?_

+### __Skill 2.4 Checkpoint__

  - You can use the Active Directory server tools for the server management, to create groups, then set up a group policy for each group that can be used to push out a .ppk provisioning package specific to each group.
 For example, the Marketing team gets a group policy update that has a .ppk package that includes Adobe CS suite.
 This package will install Adobe CS, then validate the package from a set of keys using a script, also included in the group policy update, in order to activate the license for the Adobe CS.
 (After the key is used the key is erased from the file.
-I'm not techincal enough to explain how the script works, call it a 'logib bomb'.)
+I'm not technical enough to explain how the script works, call it a 'logic bomb'.)
 After the specific program for the specific group is installed, it will also drop a file on their desktop to install Adobe Acrobat, included with a unique key in a .txt file, in the event that the user would like to install Adobe Acrobat.

+ - You can also use...
+ - SSEM
+ - Github Desktop
+ - CC Cleaner Cloud

+## __*.::Class 12::.*__

+### Class Notes

+### __Class Activity__

-### __Skill 2.4 Checkpoint__
+### __Skill 2.5 Checkpoint__

-_Windows 10 is about to be deployed throughout your organization.
-You must now consider strategies for how best to implement apps for your users.
-Users require access to a number of desktop apps, including Microsoft Office 2016.
-Many users also want to be able to download and install Microsoft Store Apps for their Windows 10-based devices.
-Finally, your IT manager has been discussing the feasibility of making the sales-tracking app available to your users.
-Only the sales team uses this small, task-focused app._

-_As a consultant for Adatum Corporation, answer the following questions about the app deployment within the Adatum organization._

-1. You have 1,000 Windows 10-based desktop computers that require Microsoft Office 2016.
-How will you deal with this?

-2. You want to deploy a subset of Adatum’s required apps to several hundred computers after Windows 10 has been deployed.
-What technologies could you use to assist in this?

-3. How might you make the Sales app available to your users?

-4. After deploying the required apps to your users’ devices and computers, you begin to receive complaints about slow startup times.
-What can you do to improve startup times?

-5. You have a line-of-business app that users in your Sales department need to access.
-How might you achieve that without using the Microsoft Store for Business?